osg-htc/docs/docs/data/stashcache/install-cache.md

 Before starting the installation process, consider the following mandatory points:

-* __User IDs:__ If they do not exist already, the installation will create the Linux user IDs condor and xrootd
+* __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`
 * __Host certificate:__ The StashCache server uses a host certificate to advertise to a central collector.
-More information on how to receive a certificate can be found [here](/security/host-certs.md)
+More information on how to retrieve a certificate can be found [here](/security/host-certs.md)
 * __Network ports:__ The StashCache service must listen on ports:
     * XRootD service on port `1094 (TCP)`
     * and allow XRootD service over HTTP on port `8000 (TCP)`